 Even though Ativan is a prescription medication, it can be abused.
 One of the substances often abused with benzodiazepines such as Ativan is alcohol.
 This combination is dangerous because Ativan and alcohol both depress the central nervous system and can lead to slowed breathing, extreme drowsiness, coma, and death.

 Since Ativan and alcohol have similar effects on the brain and body, ingesting both within the same timeframe can heighten those effects, sometimes with deadly consequences.
 They both inhibit the central nervous system and can lower heart rate and breathing.
 The effects of the two combined can be greater than if they were consumed alone.
 The combination can cause severe drowsiness, breathing problems, coma, and death.

 Ativan and Klonopin Interactions

 Drug interactions are reported among people who take Ativan and Clonazepam (Klonopin).
 Common interactions include weight decrease among females and depression among males.
 Using Ativan together with Klonopin may increase side effects such as dizziness, drowsiness, confusion, and difficulty concentrating.
 Some people, especially the elderly, may also experience impairment in thinking, judgment, and motor coordination.
 You should avoid or limit the use of alcohol while being treated with these medications.

 Ativan and Adderall Drug Interactions

-Adderall speeds it up to help those who have ADD or ADHD be able to concentrate better and stay more alert.
-Unfortunately, some people mix them together.
+Adderall speeds the system up to help those who have ADD or ADHD be able to concentrate better and stay more alert.
+Unfortunately, some people mix Ativan and Adderall together.
 Mixing drugs is a way for people to extend the high they feel or prevent withdrawal symptoms from other drugs they might be taking.

 Adderall and Ativan are prescription medications that are prescribed for opposing purposes.
 Ativan slows the central nervous system response to stress and uncomfortable situations so that a person will have less anxiety.